tsuyoshi-yoneda-math/Compare-LSTM-GRU-Reservoir/README.md

 - For small-scale datasets (less than 10,000 samples), is it really necessary to pursue the “context-level dependencies” that LSTMs and Transformers are good at?

-So I compared with various ML models for 1D Lorenz data (for the detail of it, see summary_of_compare_LSTM_GRU_Reservoir.pdf).
+So I compared with various ML models for 1D Lorenz data (for the detail, see summary_of_compare_LSTM_GRU_Reservoir.pdf).

 - Parameters are fixed for fair accuracy comparison: